-The causes of vomiting changes according to the age and condition where everyone has to face a different problem related to it.
-In children, it is common that they can have a feeling of vomiting due to fever, food poisoning, milk allergy, overeating etc. Normally it appears shortly after meals and most of the time it happens either due to food poisoning, overeating, indigestion, gastritis or ulcers.
+The causes of vomiting change according to age and condition where everyone has to face a different problem related to it.
+In children, it is common that they can have a feeling of vomiting due to fever, food poisoning, milk allergy, overeating, etc. Normally it appears shortly after meals and most of the time it happens either due to food poisoning, overeating, indigestion, gastritis, or ulcers.

 The causes of vomiting can vary depending on the underlying condition.

 Some of the most common causes of vomiting in adults are as follows: